Home | Browse Topics | Consumer rights & money | Credit and debt | If things go wrong

 Can I apply for a release of my KiwiSaver funds for significant financial hardship?

-You may be able to withdraw KiwiSaver funds early if you are experiencing significant financial hardship.
+You may be able to withdraw KiwiSaver funds early if you are experiencing significant financial hardship or serious illness.
 To apply, contact your KiwiSaver scheme provider and fill out a form to make a hardship withdrawal (or contact Inland Revenue if you’ve been in KiwiSaver for less than two months).
 If your application is successful, you can only withdraw your contributions and your employer’s contributions.
 You generally cannot take out any government money that has gone into your KiwiSaver.

 Did this answer your question?